colpal/actions-find-artifact-by-ref/README.md

     # Required
     artifact_name: string

+    # The name of the run that generated the artifact.
+This can help narrow the
+    # number of workflow runs that are considered, reducing the chance of
+    # artifact name collisions and reducing the number of necessary API calls.
+    # If not provided, all workflow runs for the provided ref will be considered.
+    # The run name will generally match the job name, but can include additional
+    # text if the job run was part of a `matrix` or a reusable workflow
+    # Optional
+    # Default: false
+    run_name: string

     # If true, will download the artifact to the current working directory
     # Optional
     # Default: false